 And isn’t that what we all want?

-After all, imagine your life based on choices made from the heart that line up with your core values.
-And that’s what you get—most of the time—when you are mindful.
+Imagine your life based on choices made from the heart that line up with your core values.
+That’s what you get – most of the time – when you are mindful.

 This article discusses the benefits of performing mindfulness with others and describes activities that work well in a group setting.

-Before you read on, you might like to download our 3 Mindfulness Exercises for free.
-These science-based, comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life and also give you tools to enhance the mindfulness of your groups.
+Before you read on, you might like to download our three Mindfulness Exercises for free.
+These science-based comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life and also give you tools to enhance the mindfulness of your groups.

 This article contains: